jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Mite.md

 RacialMods: +4 Sleight of Hand, +4 Stealth
 Languages: Undercommon
 SQ: vermin empathy +4
+SpecialAbilities:
+  Hatred (Ex): >
-SpecialAbilities: Hatred (Ex) Mites receive a +1 bonus on attack rolls against humanoid creatures of the dwarf or gnome subtype due to special training against these hated foes.
-Vermin Empathy (Ex) This ability functions as a druid's wild empathy, save that a mite can only use this ability on vermin.
+    Mites receive a +1 bonus on attack rolls against humanoid creatures of the dwarf or gnome subtype due to special training against these hated foes.
+  Vermin Empathy (Ex): >
+    This ability functions as a druid's wild empathy, save that a mite can only use this ability on vermin.
 A mite gains a +4 racial bonus on this check.
 Vermin are normally mindless, but this empathic communication imparts on them a modicum of implanted intelligence, allowing mites to train Medium vermin and use them as mounts.
 Vermin empathy treats swarms as if they were one creature possessing a single mind-a mite can thus use this ability to influence and direct the actions of swarms with relative ease.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: